dayzerodx/counterr/README.md

 ## Outputs
 ### Figures
-All generated figures are collected into a single PDF file "reports.pdf".
+All generated figures are collected into a single PDF file (default name is “reports.pdf”).
 The individual figures are saved under the "figures" sub-directory.
 - per_read_Q_mean_med_pass_vs_fail.png: Unit-normalized density histogram of per-read mean/median Phred-Q scores grouped by read filter status.
 - per_read_Q_pass_fail_mean_vs_med.png: Unit-normalized density histogram of per-read mean/median Phred-Q scores grouped by the statistics.
 - per_read_Q_pass_fail_mean_vs_std.png: Scatter plot of per-read Phred-Q score mean vs. std grouped by read filter status.
 - per_read_in_or_out_align_mean_vs_std.png: Scatter plot of per-read Phred-Q score mean vs. std grouped by aligned vs. unaligned regions.
-- per_read_dist_len.png: Histograms of the original read length and the length of the aligned portion.
+- per_read_dist_len.png: Histograms of the original read length and the length of the aligned portion of the read.
 - per_read_dist_len_in_or_out_align.png: Unit-normalized density histogram of read length grouped by aligned vs. unaligned regions.
 - per_read_len_vs_len_aligned.png: Scatter plot of recorded read length vs. **alignment length** defined as the sum of matches, mis-matches, insertions, and deletions in the alignment.
 Any regions with non-ACGT letters in the assembly are skipped and not counted in either of the lengths.
 - per_read_len_vs_len_aligned_div_len.png: Scatter plot of recorded read length vs. alignment length divided by the former.